coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Skill Points at Each Additional Level:** 4 + Int modifier

-**Precise Strike:** Every five levels above 10th, the extra damage inflicted by the epic duelist's precise strike increases by +1d6.
+**Precise Strike:** Every five levels above 10th, the extra damage inflicted by the epic duelist’s precise strike increases by +1d6.

 **Bonus Feats:** The epic duelist gains a bonus feat (selected from the list of epic duelist feats) every 3 levels after 10th.